Skip to main content

 Mandatory Override Reason

 Every manual health override now requires a non-empty reason.
 Whitespace-only reasons are rejected.
-This captures the rationale behind each override and feeds into Statisfy’s Customer Insights — the AI learns from your team’s collective context over time.
+This captures the rationale behind each override and feeds into Statisfy’s Health Memory (the Memory tab in Settings) — the AI learns from your team’s collective context over time.
 What makes a good override reason:

 • Be specific about the signal you’re acting on (e.g., “Executive sponsor left; new buyer not yet onboarded”)